nitkannen/CONTRASTE/README.md

  ```

 * change the 'task' and 'dataset' arguments in shell script to change the task.
-* disable the use_regressor and use_tagger commands from the shell script to run the ASTE-base model
+* disable the 'use_regressor' and 'use_tagger' arguments from the shell script to run the ASTE-base model